Tom Trethewey: Indiana University

-Trethewey was born in Gary, Indiana.
-He trained with coach George Haines of the Santa Clara Swim Club.
-He later attended Indiana University, where he swam for coach Doc Counsilman's Indiana Hoosiers swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1963 to 1965.
+He attended Indiana University, where he swam for coach Doc Counsilman's Indiana Hoosiers swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1963 to 1965.
+Trethewey was a 200-yard breaststroke champion for the NCAA in 1965 with a new record time of 2:10.4.
+He was part of a medley relay team for Indiana that won the 1965 National Collegiate Championship.